arteciab/INST326-Project01/README.md

 | **Analytics**     | `calculate_average_finish`, `validate_driver_rows`                            | Perform calculations and data validation.            |
 | **Reporting**     | `format_comparison_output`, `generate_driver_profile`, `save_analysis_report` | Create summaries, comparisons, and markdown reports. |
 | **Utilities**     | Functions in `utils.py`                                                       | Shared helper functions used across modules.         |

-Collaboration and Version Control

-Each team member worked on their own module in separate branches.

-Commits included clear messages describing the changes.

-Pull requests were used for merging, with peer review required first.

-Code followed PEP 8 style guidelines and used consistent docstring formatting.

-Each member implemented 3–5 functions and reviewed at least one teammate’s code.

-AI Collaboration

-AI tools were used responsibly to help with:

-Formatting docstrings

-Debugging syntax and logic errors

-Suggesting improvements to code clarity

-All AI-assisted code was reviewed, tested, and modified by the team to ensure full understanding and accuracy.

-Future Work

-In Project 02, this library will be converted into an object-oriented design.
-We’ll create classes such as Race, Driver, and Team, where these current functions become methods.
-We also plan to expand analytics, reporting, and visualization features.